Asherpayn/Asherpayn/README.md

 🔭 Im currently working on absolutely nothing apart from school.

-🌱 Im learning blender (slowly), HTML, CSS and soon Javascript.
+🌱 Im learning HTML, CSS and soon Javascript.

 ✨ Im interested in running local AI models and linux.